beysed/like/README.md

 - Arrays

-Arrays can be defined following way
+Arrays can be defined following way:
 ```
 a = [1 a 'asd' {a: 'object_property'} ]
 @ $a `$_v